Konstantin8105/Contribution_Guide_RU/README.md

-Before undertaking to write something new for the Go project, please <a href="https://golang.org/issue/new">file an issue</a> (or claim an <a href="https://golang.org/issues">existing issue</a>).
+Before undertaking to write something new for the Go project, please [file an issue](https://golang.org/issue/new) (or claim an [existing issue](https://golang.org/issues)).
-Significant changes must go through the <a href="https://golang.org/s/proposal-process">change proposal process</a> before they can be accepted.
+Significant changes must go through the [change proposal process](https://golang.org/s/proposal-process) before they can be accepted.